 Typically, the Compensation Committee meets four to five times per year and with greater frequency if necessary.
-The agenda for each meeting is usually developed by the Chairman of the Compensation Committee, in consultation with management.
+The agenda for each meeting is usually developed by the Chairperson of the Compensation Committee, in consultation with management.
 The Compensation Committee meets regularly in executive session.
-However, from time to time, various members of management and other employees as well as outside advisors or consultants may be invited by the Compensation Committee to make presentations, to provide financial or other background information or advice or to otherwise participate in Compensation Committee meetings.
+However, from time to time, various members of management and other employees as well as outside advisers or consultants may be invited by the Compensation Committee to make presentations, to provide financial or other background information or advice or to otherwise participate in Compensation Committee meetings.
 The Chief Executive Officer may not participate in, or be present during, any deliberations or determinations of the Compensation Committee regarding his compensation.
 The charter of the Compensation Committee grants the Compensation Committee full access to all books, records, facilities and personnel of the Company.
-In addition, under the charter, the Compensation Committee has the authority to obtain, at the expense of the Company, advice and assistance from compensation consultants and internal and external legal, accounting or other advisors and other external resources that the Compensation Committee considers necessary or appropriate in the performance of its duties.
+In addition, under the charter, the Compensation Committee has the authority to obtain, at the expense of the Company, advice and assistance from compensation consultants and internal and external legal, accounting or other advisers and other external resources that the Compensation Committee considers necessary or appropriate in the performance of its duties.
 The Compensation Committee has direct responsibility for the oversight of the work of any consultants or advisers engaged for the purpose of advising the Compensation Committee.
 In particular, the Compensation Committee has the sole authority to retain, in its sole discretion, compensation consultants to assist in its evaluation of executive and director compensation, including the authority to approve the consultant's reasonable fees and other retention terms.
 Under the charter, the Compensation Committee may select, or receive advice from, a compensation consultant, legal counsel or other adviser to the Compensation Committee, other than in-house legal counsel and certain other types of advisers, only after taking into consideration six factors, prescribed by the SEC and Nasdaq, that bear upon the adviser's independence; however, there is no requirement that any adviser be independent.

-After taking into consideration the six factors prescribed by the SEC and Nasdaq, the Compensation Committee engaged Arnosti Consulting, Inc. ("Arnosti"), a compensation consulting firm, as a compensation consultant in 2019, and engaged Pearl Meyer & Partners, LLC ("Pearl Meyer"), a compensation consulting firm, as a compensation consultant in 2020.
-The Compensation Committee assessed each of Arnosti's and Pearl Meyer's independence and determined that each of Arnosti and Pearl Meyer had no conflicts of interest in connection with its provisions of services to the Compensation Committee.
-Specifically, the Compensation Committee engaged each of Arnosti and Pearl Meyer to revise our peer company group composed of public companies comparable to us to be approved by the Compensation Committee and conduct a compensation assessment analyzing the current cash and equity compensation of our executive officers, directors and other senior management against compensation for similarly situated executives and directors at our peer group companies.
-Our management did not have the ability to direct Arnosti's or Pearl Meyer's work.
+After taking into consideration the six factors prescribed by the SEC and Nasdaq, the Compensation Committee engaged Pearl Meyer & Partners, LLC ("Pearl Meyer"), a compensation consulting firm, as a compensation consultant in 2020 and 2021.
+The Compensation Committee assessed Pearl Meyer's independence and determined that Pearl Meyer had no conflicts of interest in connection with its provision of services to the Compensation Committee.
+Specifically, the Compensation Committee engaged Pearl Meyer to serve as their independent compensation adviser.
+Pearl Meyer's engagement included, but was not limited to, revising our peer company group for executive and outside director compensation benchmarking, conducting a compensation assessment analyzing the current cash and equity compensation of our executive officers, directors and other senior management against compensation for similarly situated executives and directors at our peer group companies, structuring incentive compensation arrangements, and developing competitive compensatory severance provisions found in employment or severance agreements.
+Our management did not have the ability to direct Pearl Meyer's work.